robertefry/RockHopperStandards/README.md

 ## Getting Started

-To use RockHopper Standards in your project, simply add the following to your `CMakeLists.txt`.
+To use RockHopper Standards in a project, simply add the following to the relevant `CMakeLists.txt`.

 ```cmake
 include(FetchContent)